vincedbowen/vincedbowen/README.md

 I am a graduate student at the University of Colorado Boulder, studying Biomedical Engineering.
 This past spring, I graduated with a B.S. in Computer Science.

 Currently, I am extremely passionate about using technology and software to solve challenges in our healthcare and medical system.
-I'm intern at The Cigna Group, where I have the opportunity to work on exactly that!
+I'm interning at The Cigna Group, where I have the opportunity to work on exactly that!

 During my free time, I enjoy training my dog, getting outdoors, and listening to music!